krigjo25/console-Figlet-py/README.md

 # Figlet
-An Command line application to print out text i various fonts using the pyfiglet responsitory
+A Console application to print out text i various fonts using the pyfiglet responsitory

 The application was implemented as a CS50P assignment.<br>
 Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.

-A demo of the application can be watched at [CS50P's Homepage](https://cs50.harvard.edu/python/2022/psets/4/figlet/)
+A demo of the application can be watched at [CS50P's Homepage : Problem Set 4](https://cs50.harvard.edu/python/2022/psets/4/figlet/)

 ## Installation
 1. Clone the repository: